llausa/portfolio/README.md

   https://github.com/llausa/portfolio

 ## Purpose
-  The purpose of this website is to showcase my abilities as a front-end developer to potential employers and colleagues.
+  The purpose of this website is to showcase my abilities as a Software Developer to potential employers and colleagues.

   This website acts as my personal page on the internet and shows who I am to the world so that anyone curious